citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 Citra emulates the 3DS operating system at a high level, meaning we recoded the entirety of the operating system from scratch.
 With the IPC recorder, now developers can track every call that the games make to Citra, which has proved really useful for developers trying to figure out why games break.

+{{< figure src="/images/entry/citra-progress-report-2020-q2/ipc_recorder.png"
-(Picture of IPC recorder) This may not seem interesting to you, but it is what led to many of the fixes!
+    title="This may not seem interesting to you, but it is what led to many of the fixes!" >}}

 ### Various gdbstub fixes ([#4603](https://github.com/citra-emu/citra/pull/4603), [#4651](https://github.com/citra-emu/citra/pull/4651), [#5106](https://github.com/citra-emu/citra/pull/5106), [#5185](https://github.com/citra-emu/citra/pull/5185)) by [DimitriPilot3](https://github.com/DimitriPilot3), [GovanifY](https://github.com/GovanifY) and [MerryMage](https://github.com/MerryMage)